fpgirard/license-plate/README.md

 # license-plate
-An Arduino-based using an accelerometer for braking Need to add links for Pro Micro & MMA8451
+An Arduino-based using an accelerometer for braking;
+Need to add links for Pro Micro & MMA8451;